 GAME VARIABLE PAGE TEXT CONDITION OPTION CONDITION LINK EXPRESSION PRE POST

 GAME::The Dungeon|Can you survive a day in the dungeon?|Shaun Pryszlak|1.0

 This describes the game as a whole.
 It contains the name of the game, a brief description of it, the author and its version number.

 This describes one page in the game.
 The first parameter is the page number and the rest are optional.
-There are Lose and Win flags to indicate the user has either won or lost.
+There is a Lose or Win flags to indicate the user has either won or lostnthe game.
 The “bypass” page number make the game go directly to that page without the user selecting anything.
 Finally there is a custom prompt.
 This can be tailored to the options (how big, which direction, who to talk to).

 TEXT::You see a big box

 This is a piece of text to display on the screen.
 All text for a page can be considered as a single paragraph to begin with.
 A sentence could be made up of three separate TEXT blocks.
 Paragraphs are added later with the *NL* token during formatting.
 Same with colour, etc.